 Organic brake pads (also known as NAO, or “non-asbestos organic”) are composed of various materials—like glass, fiber, rubber, carbon and Kevlar—mixed with binding resins that hold them together.
 The materials and tools used to manufacture organic brake pads are still the least expensive, which is why about 70% of new cars sold in the U.S. come factory-fitted with organic brakes.

 - Don’t require much heat to generate good friction

-- Produce less dust than metallic pads/li>
+- Produce less dust than semi-metallic brake pads

 - Low manufacturing cost

 - Suitable for normal driving/commuting across many environments